Breastfed babies may be deficient in Vitamin D, reveals study

 For most mothers who exclusively breastfeed their babies, this study could be a damper.
 Read on to know what your balanced diet should look like.

 Most paediatricians suggest that mothers must exclusively breastfeed infants until at least six months of age.
-According to them it can reduce the risk of infections in babies and even lessen the probability of sudden infant death syndrome (SIDS).
-However, the new study seems to have a different take.
+Breastfeeding can reduce the risk of infections in babies and even lessen the probability of sudden infant death syndrome (SIDS).

 However, a study suggests that breastfed infants may not be getting enough of vitamin D, as their mothers choose not to to give them supplement drops.

 Since breast milk doesn’t contain enough vitamin D required by a baby, the American Academy of Pediatrics recommends that nursing mums give their babies a daily dose of Vitamin D supplements.
 If not, the mum can consume the relevant dose of Vitamin D supplements daily, so that the baby gets his share.

 While breast milk is a widely recommended food for babies, what’s also important is for the lactating mother to take care of her diet.
 It’s essential for a nursing mum to ensue that she has a balanced diet so as to provide her baby with nutritious and self-sufficient breast milk.
 Not considering the cultural differences, according to WebMD, here are some food items a breastfeeding mum have, as part of her balanced diet:

 Low-fat dairy products: You can have it in the form of curd, cheese, or milk.
 But make sure you do have it daily.
 One of the best sources of calcium, proteins and vitamin B, dairy products give your bones that much-needed strength.